 We then went on to integrate Microsoft D365 as a phase 2 deliverable.

 Our digital marketing team created an in-depth State of the Nation report to help the client understand their marketing potential.
 This included the need to address pressing objectives like moving to a GA4 data model which brings its own set of challenges

-The new National Gallery Shop went live in June 2022.
-With a modern ecommerce store with quality UX and design at their disposal, The National Gallery is better placed to sell products, prints and gifts to online visitors from around the world.
+The new National Gallery Online Shop went live in June 2022.
+With a modern ecommerce store with quality UX and design at their disposal, the National Gallery is better placed to sell products, prints and gifts to online visitors from around the world.

 We began by immersing ourselves in what is a national institution by spending time onsite learning everything we could about the business and of course admiring the amazing works of art